-4.3.1.2 Changing course (applicable to Class A shipborne mobile equipment, only)
+4.3.1.2 Changing course (applicable to Class A shipborne mobile and Class B “SO” station, only)

 When a ship changes course, a shorter reporting interval should be required according to Table 1, Annex 1.
 Rr should be affected by changing course as described in this paragraph.

 A change of course should be determined by calculating the mean value of the heading information (HDG) for the last 30 s and comparing the result with the present heading.
-When HDG is unavailable, [the Rr should not be affected.]
+When HDG is unavailable, the Course Over Ground (COG) may be used in place of the HDG when the [station’s SOG is faster than 2 knot.
+If HDG is unavailable and SOG is slower than 2 knots, the Rr should not be affected.]